|Status||Available / Under development|

-The system utilises the latest Intel PCI Gen-4 NVMe drives and the new Intel PCI-Gen-4 Optane Data Centre Persistent Memory.
-The project will see the deployment in April 2021 of the UK’s fastest HPC storage testbed delivering over 500GB/s bandwidth and over 20 million IOPS of raw I/O performance which can be deployed across applications via a range of leading HPC file systems such as Lustre, Intel DAOS or BeeGFS as well as other more low level direct I/O protocols.
+The system is based on Intel PCI Gen-4 NVMe drives and Optane Data Centre Persistent Memory.
+The project saw the deployment of the UK’s fastest HPC storage testbed delivering over 500GB/s bandwidth and over 20 million IOPS of raw I/O performance.
+This was deployed across applications via a range of HPC file systems such as Lustre, Intel DAOS or BeeGFS as well as other more low level direct I/O protocols.

 In addition to the I/O hardware and various file system technologies the testbed is configured with comprehensive system level telemetry monitoring capability provided by the UKRI funded Scientific OpenStack middleware layer combined with a range of other more specialised application I/O profiling tools.
-The UK Scientific OpenStack is a world leading HPC middleware layer developed at Cambridge and funded by over 4 years investment from STFC, EPSRC and MRC.
-System I/O telemetry combined with application level I/O profiling is vital if we are to fully exploit emerging I/O and file system technologies by helping application developers understand how to implement the most efficient I/O mechanisms within the application code.
-Without such tools developers will be blind in terms of how to best utilise the new I/O platforms.
+The UK Scientific OpenStack is a HPC middleware layer developed at Cambridge and funded by over 4 years investment from STFC, EPSRC and MRC.